When and where is Zomba City Festival

 The festival has lots of activities for

-- culture vultures (visual art exhibition in Botanic Gardens, poetry, book fair at The Heritage Centre, theatre and music), and
+- culture vultures (visual art exhibition in Botanic Gardens; poetry & book fair at The Heritage Centre; theatre and poetry at Gymkhana), and

-- party people (live music, at Pakachere, pool party, and much more)
+- party people (live music at Pakachere and The Mixed)

 Health & Safety

 Every venue has a first aid kit, we have a doctor on standby and an ambulance for emergencies.
 In case of an emergency, please call 0991434395

 Where is the car park / drop off point (updated soon)